Ramadan Fasting Reduces Blood Pressure, Cholesterol, and Blood Sugar: What the Research Shows

 | Triglycerides | Significantly decreased |

-- LDL cholesterol fell significantly during Ramadan fasting — an important cardiovascular marker.
+- LDL fell significantly — a key cardiovascular risk marker.

-- Triglycerides also decreased substantially, reflecting improved fat metabolism during the fasting period.
+- Triglycerides fell substantially, reflecting improved fat metabolism during the fasting period.

-- HDL cholesterol, which is protective, either held steady or improved.
+- HDL (protective cholesterol) held steady or improved.

 - Fasting blood glucose decreased significantly by the end of Ramadan.